-All rafting tours meet in the small town of Sandstone, Minnesota.
-Half way between Minneapolis and Duluth, exit off interstate 35, follow highway 123 through town, turn left on Old Wagon Road just before you cross the Kettle River.
+All rafting tours meet at the Hard Water Sports guide shop in the small town of Sandstone, Minnesota.
+Located half way between Minneapolis and Duluth, exit off interstate 35, follow highway 123 into town.

 Please keep in mind the water levels on the Kettle River change greatly across the five month paddling season – rafting trips run from the mid April through September.

-We start with a shuttle ride from Robinson Park in Sandstone, Minnesota to the head of the rapids in Banning State Park.
+We start with a shuttle ride from our guide shop in Sandstone, Minnesota to the head of the rapids in Banning State Park.

 Our run on the Kettle starts just above “Blueberry Slide” a long and tricky rapid to kick off the run.
 The fun keeps going as the Kettle squeezes into the gorge and rafters run “Mother’s Delight” and the “Dragons Tooth” tight and technical, keep paddling and don’t forget to check out the scenery.